IntrospectData/django-kubernetes-manager/README.rst

    :alt: DjangoKubernetesManager

-Django Kubernetes Manager is a Django app that enables you to control a a Kubernetes cluster using the Python API and Django Rest Framework.
+Django Kubernetes Manager is an ongoing project to wrap the complexity of Kubernetes management in the simplicity of Django Rest Framework.

 License
 --------